[W r i t e r' s N o t e b o o k]

 I left the park and caught the #51 bus for College Avenue, toward Lewins Metaphysical Bookstore that I had passed more than once.
 I wanted to find out more about the occult after my chance meeting with the odd neighbor.

-Bells above the door surprised me.
+Little chimes above the door surprised me.
 A black cat leapt from an old chair covered in purple and brushed against my leg.

 The woman behind the desk warned me not to pet the cat or it'd bite my finger.